Skip to content

 If you want to combine apertures via an addition of the sub-apertures such as an aperture mask, use the MultiAperture class.

-Note that this class can not contain a MultiAperture, but MultiApertures can contain CompoundApertures.
+Note that this class cannot contain a MultiAperture, but MultiApertures can contain CompoundApertures.

 UML